Overview

 Step 1: Get a Campus Employment Letter

 Ask your UW campus hiring department for a campus employment letter.
+Give them this letter template provided by the Social Security Administration.

 The letter must: